Daniel Ioniță (poet): Testament - 400 Years of Romanian Poetry (2019) and Romanian Poetry from its Origins to the Present (2020)

 This anthology creation and translation work culminated with two massive and somewhat parallel works.
 In November 2019, Minerva Publishing brought out the bilingual volume Testament - 400 Years of Romanian Poetry - 400 de ani de poezie românească, Ioniță being again the editor and principal translator, assisted this time by Daniel Reynaud, Adriana Paul, and Eva Foster.

 Different to previous editions, this volume presents critical-biographical notes for every poet included.
 The preface is penned by literary critic and historian Alex Ștefănescu, while Australian poet and editor Martin Langford, director of Australian Poetry Inc. has written a postscript.

 Occupying over 1150 pages each, it presents something new by comparison to other translation attempts.
 It covers the whole spectrum of published Romanian poetry, from early anonymous poetry (The "Miorița" ballad and others), the "Metropolitan Dosoftei" (17th century), and many other poets before the classical era.
 As with previous editions, it continue to present both classical and contemporary poetry, although providing a greatly expanded coverage - some 400 poets, compared to 50-100 poets in the previous editions.

 For this volume, Ioniță was awarded the "Antoaneta Ralian" Prize for Translation from Romanian into a foreign language - of the Gaudeamus Book Fair - Bucharest 2019.

 A parallel volume, almost identical in content, was published in mid 2020 in Australia and the United States by the Australian-Romanian Academy Publishing.
 The major difference is the cover, a few minor inside additions, and having Martin Langford as the principal preface/foreword author.
 This volume is slightly larger, now 1186 pages, titled Romanian Poetry from its Origins to the Present /Poezia românească de la origini și până în prezent, and seems based on the same structure and philosophy of Testament - 400 Years of Romanian Poetry.
-The need for this second similar volume, seems to have occurred due Minerva Publishing's lack of distribution penetration outside Romania.
-It seems that Mirerva Publishing agreed for the material to be used to create a parallel edition, therefore making it available outside Romania, especially in English speaking countries.
+It appears that Testament - 400 Years of Romanian Poetry is published by Minerva Publishing in Romania only, while Romanian Poetry from its Origins to the Present is published and distributed by Australian-Romanian Academy Publishing in the rest of the world.